 National Standards for Enforcement Agents

-There are different types of bailiff (outlined below).
+There are different types of Bailiff, outlined below:

-Do not confuse a Bailiff with a Debt Collector.
 Debt Collectors are employed by private debt collection companies.
-They may call to your home but do not have any powers to levy distress.
+They may call to your home but do not have any legal powers and are not allowed to take control of goods.
 Debt Collection companies are NOT certified by the Court to act as bailiffs.
 They may only discuss your debts owed and how you plan to repay them.
 They usually do this by phone or writing and usually threaten with court action if you do not agree a repayment plan.

 Different types of bailiffs have differing powers to collect debts.
 However, there are certain rules that apply to all bailiffs.
 Unless stated otherwise, this information applies to any bailiff.